Nepiki/Guides/Eternal-Eyes.md

 _Obtain the Glamorous Armor_

-* Obtained as a drop from soldier type enemies in Villee Fort starting in Chapter 9.
+* Obtained as a drop in Villee Fort starting in Chapter 9.
+Most commonly dropped on the 10th Floor after the Demon fight.

 * You can also buy the armor... if you can get the game to let you.
 The way the game tracks money is a bit buggy.
 Even if you're showing 99,999 Maica, you can't buy it until you've _earned_ enough Maica in battle.
 If not, the game doesn't recognize that you have the money to buy it.
 You'll probably find it before the game will let you buy it, anyway.